The Department of Finance administers a number of entitlements provided to current and former Senators, Members of Parliament, and their employees.

 Review of the Administration of Parliamentary Entitlements

-The Department of Finance and Deregulation commissioned a review of the Administration of Parliamentary Entitlements by Ms Helen Williams AO, former Secretary of the Department of Human Services.
+The Department of Finance commissioned a review of the Administration of Parliamentary Entitlements by Ms Helen Williams AO, former Secretary of the Department of Human Services.
 Ms Williams provided her report to the Department in January 2011.

 The Department accepted and implemented all of Ms Williams’ recommendations.